-- 6. Provide that if the required improvements are not completed within that time, the city may take action to require the subdivider to forfeit the financial security; - 7.
-Provide that the city shall be entitled to recover all costs of such action including reasonable attorney's fees; - 8.
-Provide that following recovery of the proceeds of the financial security, those proceeds shall be used to complete the required improvements and pay the costs incurred; and - 9.
-Provide that should the proceeds of the financial security be insufficient for completion of the work and payment of the costs, the city shall be entitled to recover the deficiency from the developer. - B. Maintenance Agreement.
-Regardless of whether all required improvements are completed prior to final approval, as a condition of such approval the developer shall execute an agreement to assure successful operation of all improvements.
-The agreement shall: - Require the developer to post a financial security in an amount equal to at least twenty five percent of the total cost of all required improvements to secure successful operation of all required improvements and full performance of the developer's maintenance obligation.
-Such financial security shall be effective for a two-year period following final acceptance of installation of all required improvements; - 2.
+- Such financial security shall be effective for a two-year period following final acceptance of installation of all required improvements; - 2.
 Require the developer to perform maintenance functions on drainage improvements for a period of time not to exceed two years from approval of their completion or final acceptance, whichever is later.
 It shall be the developer's responsibility to assure there is a functioning storm drainage system at the end of the two-year warranty period; and - 3.
 Not relieve the developer of liability for the defective condition of any required improvements discovered following the effective term of the security given; - 4.
 Provide a waiver by the developer of all claims for damages against any governmental authority that may occur to the adjacent land as a result of construction, drainage and maintenance of the streets and other improvements.

-17.21.050 - Financial security agreements.
+17.21.050 - Bonds and other fFinancial security agreements.

-- A. Financial Security Requirements.
+- A. Bend-Financial Security Requirements.
 To assure full performance of the agreements required herein, the developer shall provide one or more of the following in a form approved by the city attorney.
 Below are options in order of preference: - 1.
-A cash deposit made with the City of Camas. - 2.
+3.-A cash deposit made with the City of Camas. - 2.
 An assignment of account with a financial institution, which holds the money in an account until such time the city signs a written release.
-The assignment of account will allow the city to withdraw the funds in the event the provisions of the agreement are not met; - 3.
+The assignment of account will allow the city to withdraw the funds in the event the provisions of the agreement are not met; and - 3.
 A letter of credit as acceptable to the City finance director; and - 4.
 A surety bond executed by a surety company authorized to transact business in the state of Washington.
-Surety bonds may be performance, maintenance/warranty bonds, erosion control/wetland, or subdivision improvement bonds. - B. Amount of Financial Security. - 1.
-For site plan or subdivision improvement bonds, the financial security provided shall be at least one hundred fifty percent of the estimated cost of the improvements to be completed, all related engineering and incidental expenses, final survey monumentation and preparation of reproducible mylar or electronic records in a format approved by public works and meeting current public works drawing standards of the "as-built" improvements.
-The subdivider shall provide an estimate of these costs for acceptance by the public works director.

-- 2. For two-year warranty or maintenance bonds, the financial security provided shall be at least twenty five percent of the cost estimate provided in subsection (B)(1) of this section. - 3.
+Surety bonds may be performance, maintenance/warranty bonds, erosion control/wetland, or subdivision improvement bonds. - 3.
+A cash deposit made with the City of Camas. - B. Amount of Financial Security. - 1.
+For site plan or subdivision improvement bonds, the financial security provided shall be at least one hundred fiftyfive percent of the estimated cost of the improvements to be completed, all related engineering and incidental expenses, final survey monumentation and preparation of reproducible mylar or electronic records in a format approved by public works and meeting current public works drawing standards of the "as-built" improvements.
+The subdivider shall provide an estimate of these costs for acceptance by the public works director. - 2.
+For two-year warranty or maintenance bonds, the financial security provided shall be at least twenty fiveten percent of the cost estimate provided in subsection (B)(1) of this section. - 3.
 Erosion prevention and wetland bonds shall equal two hundred percent of the erosion prevention and sediment control items or wetland management items from the estimate provided in subsection (B)(1) of this section. - C. Defective Work.
 The acceptance of improvements by the city shall not prevent the city from making a claim against the developer for any defective work if such is discovered within two years after the date of completion of the work.